JIVE-TALK.COM

 Simultaneously, minstrelsy was replaced by this new vaudeville style that featured blues as a main attraction next to the coon songs and blackface performers.
 Many (mostly female) blues artists spent years in the vaudeville before receiving massive attention, as did Bessie Smith, Ma Rainey, Ora Criswell to name but a few.

-Usually, booking was done by the theater owners individually, but when in 1921 the Theater Owners Booking Association (T.O.B.A.) took over national booking for those vaudeville acts working in the South exclusively, many black artists would find this their door opener to larger crows, both white and black.
+Usually, booking was done by the theater owners individually, but when in 1921 the Theater Owners Booking Association (T.O.B.A.) took over national booking for those vaudeville acts working in the South exclusively, many black artists would find this their door opener to larger crowds, both white and black.
 The showmen, particularly the blues artists, now easily could reach new audiences in the urban northern cities while selling recorded blues to that same audience.

 In very elaborate examples of once famous but today forgotten artists, Seroff and Abbott expose the many factions that enabled commercial success for the first starts of the blues.
 The line went from talent scouts to minstrelsy, vaudeville bookings, recording scouts, race records marketing in black newspapers to large ads in national trade papers.